Paddy Behan

 Patrick Behan (1936 – 10 June 1992) was an Irish hurler.
 At club level he played with Ballyhea and Churchtown, divisional side Avondhu and at inter-county level was a member of the Cork senior hurling team.
 Behan usually lined out as a forward.

 Career

 Behan first played hurling at club level with Ballyhea and won several North Cork JHC titles with the club.
 His performances earned a call-up to the Avondhu team and he captained the divisional side to the Cork SHC title in 1966.
 Behan first played at inter-county level as a member of the Cork senior hurling team during the unsuccessful 1960 Munster SHC campaign.
 He was later drafted onto the Cork junior hurling team that lost the 1960 All-Ireland home final to Carlow.
-Behan also lined out with the Cork intermediate hurling team in the early rounds of the their successful 1964 Munster IHC campaign.
+Behan also lined out with the Cork intermediate hurling team in the early rounds of their successful 1964 Munster IHC campaign.